Opened on the Edinburgh and Northern Railway.

 This is a two platform station.
 The building design is the smaller style of station on the former Edinburgh and Northern Railway by David Bell.
 The building is on the southbound platform.

 The goods yard was on the south side, accessed by a reversing spur approached from the west.
+The signal box was at the east end of the westbound platform.
+It closed in 1967.

 Other railway and industry locations